Implementing the Excel File Preview Component

 };

-contains data, indicating that the file has been processed.
-If data is available, it triggers the uploadFunction
+handleSubmit function is called when the user decides to upload the Excel file.
+It checks if excelData contains data, indicating that the file has been processed.
+If data is available, it triggers the uploadFunction to upload the file and closes the modal using the onClose callback.

 Displaying the Modal